Facts about Maine for each letter of the alphabet.

 The APPALACHIAN TRAIL was the first National scenic trail designated by the National trails system act of 1968.
 Maine has a variety of State Trails including Horse and Mule Trails and participates in National Trails Day.
+The Cadillac Summit Path is one of the best paths in the state.
 Maine has one of the oldest Scenic Byway Systems in the country.
 The Schoodic Scenic Byway in northeastern Maine is one of the last frontiers on the eastern seaboard.
-The state also has many Roadside Attractions
+The Coast of Maine is considered one of the best road trips in the state.
+The state also has many Roadside Attractions.

-Maine has events and programs during the year and the month of October is Archaeology Month.
+October is Maine ARCHAEOLOGY Month.
 Maine has several archaeological sites ranging from pre-historic to Industrial.
 The Cushnoc Site was the location of a 1628 Plymouth Colony Trading Post.
 The Permaquid Site has excavations of 17th and 18th century village buildings.
 The Maine Historical Preservation Commission has regular excavations.
 The Maine State Museum has prehistoric and historic artifacts.
 There are over 500 Petroglyphs at nine sites in Machias Bay.

 Maine has over 400 species of BIRDS.
 Bird watching is popular and there a several Birding Hotspots and Birding Trails.
 The State bird is the chickadee.
 The Ruby-throated Hummingbird is the only species of humingbird found in the state.
 Over a dozen birds are on the endangered list including the American Peregrine Falcon and Roseate tern.
 The Maine Audobon Society has programs, trips, camps, and group activities.
 The Project Puffin hopes to restore puffins to Maine.

 Maine has many BRIDGES.
-Some of them are on the list of Historic Bridges.
+Some of them are on the National Register of Historic Places in Maine.
 The state has many covered bridges and several Suspension Bridges.
+The Wire Bridge in New Portland may be the last wire-supported bridge of its type in the world.
 The Department of Transportation is responsible for inspection, repair, and/or replacement of bridges on major routes sytems in the state.

 During the Revolutionary War, Maine was part of one of the 13 COLONIES - the Province of Massachusetts Bay.
 Maine did not become a state on its own until 1820 when it entered the Union as part of the Missiouri Compromise.